Edoardo001/Matebook-13-Hackintosh/OpenCore/Readme.md

 *i have very little time to work on this project because of my work and my exams, but thanks to the help provided by the guys in our awesome group, we've now have a pretty stable opencore version*

+ [Official open core guide](https://www.youtube.com/watch?v=bGCNpHCqUcA), here you can find a lot useful installation,  and use our EFI prepared for our laptop

 Just put EFI folder in EFI partition.